-Spicy Grilled Eggplant and Zucchini Salad
+Thai Eggplant and Zucchini Salad

-I’m hoping this amazing Spicy Grilled Eggplant and Zucchini Salad might convince some eggplant-reluctant people to try grilled eggplant!
-Recently I made this very tasty grilled eggplant and zucchini salad with my nephew Jake.
+I’m hoping this amazing Low-Cal Hmong Spicy Eggplant from Viet World Kitchen might convince some eggplant-reluctant people to try grilled eggplant!
+Recently I made this very tasty salad with grilled eggplant and zucchini with my nephew Jake.

 We both loved the Thai flavors in the dressing, and absolutely devoured the salad, with both of us loving the grilled eggplant with slightly charred skin.
 Then over the next couple of days I told various people about this new favorite salad, and one after the other they told me “I don’t like eggplant.”
 And I patiently explained to each person how I never liked eggplant either, until I tried grilled eggplant.

 So if you like Thai flavors, I’m urging you to be adventurous and give grilled eggplant a chance.
 Of course you could make the salad with all zucchini if you insist, but Jake and I both thought the grilled eggplant was so spectacular in this that next time I’d probably skip the zucchini and use all eggplant.
-And if you’re a vegetable fan, this Spicy Grilled Eggplant and Zucchini Salad with Thai Flavors was slightly adapted from one I found in Vegetables Every Day (affiliate link), a book I’ve used over and over for interesting ways to cook vegetables.

 What ingredients do you need for this recipe?